Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 • Soft sided luggage/duffel bags are easiest for packing the vans.
 Pack essential medications in your carry-on luggage, as well as one day of clothing and optics in case of luggage delay.

-Arrival into Panama City, Panama (PTY)
+Arrival into Tocumen International Airport (PTY), Panama City, Panama

 Please plan your flights to arrive well before 2:30 PM as that is when your shuttle to the lodge will depart.
 Your emergency contact sheet will be helpful at Immigration when they ask where you are going.

-Please check the Travel Details section of this tour for additional information and updates.
+Please check the Travel Details tab of this tour for additional information and updates.

-Departures from Panama City, Panama (PTY)
+Departures from Tocumen International Airport (PTY), Panama City, Panama

 Keep in mind that we will be 45 minutes away from the airport when you are planning your departure flight.

-Please check the Travel Details section of this tour for additional information and updates.
+Please check the Travel Details tab of this tour for additional information and updates.

 Passports, Visas & Documents

-You must have a passport that is in good condition and is valid for three months AFTER your scheduled return to the U.S. You should have at least one blank page per stamp.
+Passport: You must have a passport that is in good condition and is valid for three months AFTER your scheduled return to the U.S. You should have at least one blank page per stamp.
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.
-If you are from another country, please contact the Panama embassy website for guidelines.
-Information for U.S. citizens can be found at:

-It is recommended to check for changes 60-90 days before your tour departs but, at the time of writing, a tourist visa is not required of US citizens for stays of this length.
+Visa: At the time of writing, a tourist visa is not required of US citizens for stays of this length.
 You will need proof of a return ticket.
 The necessary documents will be distributed by your airline while in flight or provided for you upon arrival.
 We advise that you bring your eContact list of hotels for use at immigration as well.

 As a precaution for lost or misplaced documents you carry on your person during travel, we highly recommend you keep hard and digital backup copies on your phone (either photo or PDF scan), as well as a hard copy left with your emergency contact at home.
 The recommended important documents to copy include, but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
 This will greatly expedite getting new ones if necessary – we hope everyone will always keep travel documents close so that losing them will not be an issue.